Looking to explore the best regions and find out what to do in each area of Portugal?

 For a livelier beach holiday, the seaside towns of Albufeira and Lagos have buzzy marinas, bars and restaurants serving fresh local seafood.

 This region has plenty more to offer besides beaches.
-There are captivating Moorish towns like Silves, with its terracotta-roofed houses and red-brick castello perched on a hill.
+There are captivating Moorish cities and towns like Silves, with its terracotta-roofed houses and red-brick castello perched on a hill.

 Tavira is home to azulejos-filled churches and a maze of cobblestone streets you can get lost in.
-Faro, with its tiny medieval centre, pretty squares and pavement cafes, is also worth a trip.
+Faro, with its tiny mediaeval centre, pretty squares and pavement cafes, is also worth a trip.

 2. Lisbon and the Tagus Valley